 It turns out the issues of insulin affordability and access are not limited to the U.S. A global ADA study found a similar increasing and escalating price trend globally.
 Not surprisingly, perhaps, the global insulin market is dominated by the same three companies who own the U.S. market.
-The ADA found that Lilly, Novo Nordisk, and Sanofi represent 99% of the total insulin by value, 96% by total market volume, and 88% of global product registrations.
+The ADA found that Lilly, Novo Nordisk and Sanofi represent 99 percent of the total insulin by value, 96 percent by total market volume, and 88 percent of global product registrations.

 The only thing we’ve discerned for sure is that those costs keep going up.
 While the insulin supply mirrors that of many other prescription medications, the ADA reported that it was not possible to pinpoint any specific reasons for the surge in prices.
 It is important to note that the big three insulin producers are getting richer and richer on insulin price increases.
 But so are the PBMs and the pharmacies.

 The end game

 With so many potential causes, let’s turn to the report itself.
 The following is a list of conclusions drawn directly from the ADA report.